Virtual Learning in 2021: The 7 Trends to Look out for

 Digital learning took the spotlight in 2020, as schools, corporations, and organizations of all types abruptly moved to remote learning and working.
-With hope for rosier days ahead, what does the future hold for learning and development (L&D) professionals and online training?
-These 7 notable trends may influence our lives as L&D professionals, learners, and employees.
+With hope for rosier days ahead, what does 2021 hold for learning and development (L&D) professionals and online training?
+These 7 notable trends may influence our lives as L&D pros, learners, and employees:

 1. Virtual learning continues to gain traction

 Virtual training expert Cindy Huggett, who conducts an annual survey on live, instructor-led virtual training, released her 2020 findings in early December.
 Unsurprisingly, 90% of her nearly 900 respondents are doing more virtual training this year.
 Many of them “realize it’s the way to do business going forward,” in the words of one survey participant.
 LinkedIn Learning’s Leading with Learning report found similar attitudes, with three-quarters of respondents anticipating “a lot more” online learning and nearly 80% expecting increased virtual training even after the COVID crisis ends.

 Typical virtual classes are an hour long, and nearly half are part of a blended learning strategy, Huggett reports.
 The most common challenge reported was technology issues, and a quarter of respondents hoped to move to a different platform.
 Survey respondents report that the average hourlong virtual class requires 9 hours of development time.